kmckelvie/photoswithkristen/README.md

 # Kristen McKelvie Photography

-Static website for Kristen McKelvie Photography — documentary family photography in Leander, TX.
+Static website for Kristen McKelvie Photography — documentary family photography in Georgetown, TX.
 Built to be hosted on GitHub Pages.

 ## Structure